 Syed Sami Raza discusses Pakistan’s recent lifting of the six-year long moratorium on the death sentence subsequent to the December 2014 terrorist attack on the Peshawar school with respect to the local political scene in Pakistan and the country’s criminal justice system.
 He also highlights the importance of active political and public debate in determining the extent of a state’s necropower (a state’s sovereign power in deciding who lives and who dies) in the fight against terrorism.

-Americas / Commentaries / Conflict and Stability / South Asia / Terrorism Studies
+Americas / Conflict and Stability / Counter Terrorist Trends and Analyses / South Asia / Terrorism Studies